 What we want

-We are working with HIV, sexual health and reproductive health charities, medical authorities and local government to push the Government to reverse cuts to local authority public health budgets.
+We are working with HIV and sexual health charities, medical authorities and local councils to push the Government to reverse cuts and fully fund local authority public health budgets.

 If you would like to get in touch with us about this campaign, email [email protected].